kiki-kanri/wsio/README.md

 Since development is not yet complete, documentation is currently unavailable.
 However, you may refer to the results from [Zread](https://zread.ai/ws-io/ws.io-rs).
 Please note that Zread results may not be accurate.

+## Completed

+- base client/server
+- server emit
+- server namespace
+- server namespace emit
+- server shutdown
+- namespace shutdown
+- client emit and buffer
+- client auto reconnect
+- client event register
+- server event register
+- disconnect
+- and more...

 ## TODO

-- server emit
-- namespace emit
-- server on/off handlers and multiple handlers of same event
-- client on/off handlers and multiple handlers of same event
+- any todo comments
 - rooms
 - to rooms and emit
 - check errors and efficacy